josiahls/lightbug_http/README.md

 Feel free to change the settings in `listen_and_serve()` to serve on a particular host and port.

-Now send a request `localhost:8080`.
+Now send a request to `localhost:8080`.
 You should see some details about the request printed out to the console.

 Congrats 🥳 You're using Lightbug!